neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 **BCR-11 (DG-04): Business Continuity Management & Operational Resilience Retention Policy**

-**Desc:** Policies and procedures shall be established, and supporting business processes and technical measures implemented, for defining and adhering to the retention period of any critical asset as per established policies and procedures, as well as applicable legal, statutory, or regulatory compliance obligations.
+**Description:** Policies and procedures shall be established, and supporting business processes and technical measures implemented, for defining and adhering to the retention period of any critical asset as per established policies and procedures, as well as applicable legal, statutory, or regulatory compliance obligations.
 Backup and recovery measures shall be incorporated as part of business continuity planning and tested accordingly for effectiveness.

 **DSI-07 (DG-05): Data Security & Information Lifecycle Management Secure Disposal**

-**Desc:** Any use of customer data in non-production environments requires explicit, documented approval from all customers whose data is affected, and must comply with all legal and regulatory requirements for scrubbing of sensitive data elements.
+**Description:** Any use of customer data in non-production environments requires explicit, documented approval from all customers whose data is affected, and must comply with all legal and regulatory requirements for scrubbing of sensitive data elements.

 **DSI-05 (DG-06): Data Security & Information Lifecycle Management Non-Production Data**

-**Desc:** Production data shall not be replicated or used in non-production environments.
+**Description:** Production data shall not be replicated or used in non-production environments.

 **AIS-04 (DG-07): Application & Interface Security Data Security / Integrity**

-**Desc:** Policies and procedures shall be established and maintained in support of data security to include (confidentiality, integrity and availability) across multiple system interfaces, jurisdictions and business functions to prevent improper disclosure, alteration, or destruction.
+**Description:** Policies and procedures shall be established and maintained in support of data security to include (confidentiality, integrity and availability) across multiple system interfaces, jurisdictions and business functions to prevent improper disclosure, alteration, or destruction.

 **GRM-02 (DG-08): Governance and Risk Management Data Focus Risk Assessments**

-**Desc:** Risk assessments associated with data governance requirements shall be conducted at planned intervals and shall consider the following:
+**Description:** Risk assessments associated with data governance requirements shall be conducted at planned intervals and shall consider the following:

 * Awareness of where sensitive data is stored and transmitted across applications, databases, servers, and network infrastructure
 * Compliance with defined retention periods and end-of-life disposal requirements